-In-row cooling is a type of air conditioning system commonly used in data centres in which the cooling unit is placed between the server cabinets the containment system, offering cool air to the server equipment more effectively.
-In-row cooling systems use a horizontal airflow pattern utilising hot aisle/cold aisle configurations and they only occupy one-half rack of row space without any additional side clearance space.
-These units may be a supplement to raised-floor cooling (creating a plenum to distribute conditioned air) or may be the primary cooling source on a slab floor.

-- Distance is the cornerstone of In-Row performance.
-Neither cool nor warm exhaust air has far to travel, allowing the units to dissipate high heat loads - Close-coupled, chilled water cooling can centres up to 40kW
+In-Row cooling is a type of air conditioning system commonly used in data centres in which the cooling unit is placed between the server cabinets and containment system, offering cool air to the server equipment more effectively.
+In-Row cooling systems use a horizontal airflow pattern utilising hot/cold aisle configurations and only occupy one-half rack of row space without any additional side clearance space.
+These units may be a supplement to raised-floor cooling (creating a plenum to distribute conditioned air) or may be the primary cooling source on a slab Distance is the cornerstone of In-Row floor. performance.
+Neither cool nor warm exhaust air has far to travel, allowing the units to dissipate high heat loads.
+In-Row cooling offers capacity and efficiency gains by moving the air conditioner from the perimeter of the room closer to actual load.
+Key benefits are as follows: